Ashraf-Zafrani/ShowPick/README.md

 1. Clone or download the repository.
 2. Open the `showPick HTML.html` file in any modern web browser.
-3. Test the functionality by logging in or creating an account.

 ## Future Improvements